SAP buys expenses software maker Concur for $7.3 billion

 | FRANKFURT

-FRANKFURT Germany's SAP (SAPG.DE) has agreed to buy U.S. expenses software maker Concur CNQR.O for $7.3 billion in cash, strengthening its position in cloud computing, an area it long hoped to avoid until its momentum became too great to ignore.
+FRANKFURT Germany's SAP (SAPG.DE) has agreed to buy U.S. expenses software maker Concur CNQR.O for $7.3 billion (4.46 billion pounds) in cash, strengthening its position in cloud computing, an area it long hoped to avoid until its momentum became too great to ignore.

-SAP specializes in providing software for companies on their computing networks, but has come under pressure from cheaper rivals that offer services over the internet, or "the cloud".
+SAP specialises in providing software for companies on their computing networks, but has come under pressure from cheaper rivals that offer services over the internet, or "the cloud".

-By buying Concur, SAP is not only increasing its online products, but also believes it can capitalize on the U.S. firm's strength in the travel sector to sell additional software.
+By buying Concur, SAP is not only increasing its online products, but also believes it can capitalise on the U.S. firm's strength in the travel sector to sell additional software.

 The German business software company said it would offer $129 per share for Concur, a 20 percent premium over the Sept.
 17 closing price and just short of the $130.36 record high Concur shares set in January after a two-year upward run.